arash1902/CSCI_596_Final_Project/README.md

 This distribution is just a reworked version of the c.
 1989 Berkeley espresso source code.
 All kudos to the original authors.

 ## 8. Sources
+1. Mahdi Nazemi, Ghasem Pasandi, and Massoud Pedram.
+2019.
+Energy-efficient, low-latency realization of neural networks through boolean logic minimization.
+In Proceedings of the 24th Asia and South Pacific Design Automation Conference (ASPDAC '19).
+Association for Computing Machinery, New York, NY, USA, 274–279.
+DOI:https://doi.org/10.1145/3287624.3287722
-1. R. K. Brayton, G. D. Hachtel, C. T. McMullen, and A. L. Sangiovanni-Vincentelli,Logic Minimization Algorithms for VLSI Synthesis, ser.
+2. R. K. Brayton, G. D. Hachtel, C. T. McMullen, and A. L. Sangiovanni-Vincentelli,Logic Minimization Algorithms for VLSI Synthesis, ser.
 TheKluwer International Series in Engineering and Computer Science.
 Springer,1984, vol. 2.
 [Online].
 Available: https://doi.org/10.1007/978-1-4613-2821-6